nextgis/docs_ngweb/source/op_upgrade.rst

    $ cd /srv/ngwdocker
    $ docker compose pull

-If you don't have Internet access, generate a single-file image archive using the tool `NextGIS Container Registry export <https://toolbox.nextgis.com/t/ngcr_export>`_, upload them to the server, then run the command to load the images from the archives:
+If you are upgrading without Internet access, at this stage you need to import the Docker images of the new version to the server.
+Generate an archive of the images using the `NextGIS Container Registry image export <https://toolbox.nextgis.com/t/ngcr_export>`_ tool.
+You can run the export tool using any NextGIS ID account, including the free plan, but when running the tool you will need to provide your login and password for access to the NextGIS Container Registry.
+Download the image archive to your local computer, then transfer it to the server and run the command to load images from the archive:

 .. code:: bash